 Naught Words for Nice Writers – A thesaurus for erotica.

-The Erotica Handbook – A complete guidebook on writing erotica.
+The Ultimate Guide To Writing Erotica For Profit – A complete guidebook on writing erotica.

 Canva for book covers, blog graphics and book promotions.